Acne

 skin oil and becomes infected.

-Once the outlet for an oil gland is blocked, the sebum builds up beneath the surface of the skin and causes a "white head."
+Once the outlet for your skin oil gland is closed, the oily/waxy sebum builds up beneath the surface and causes a "white head."
 If the sebum is exposed to air but still stuck in the pore, it darkens into a "black head."
 Infection from bacteria or irritation causes swelling, redness, and pus.
 These infected cysts are the worst form of acne and can spread infection and cause permanent scarring.

-Anything affecting the amount of skin oil, dead skin cells, dirt and other debris, or infectious bacteria on your skin will affect your acne in that area.
-Of course, the best way to prevent big, red, painful pimples is to stop squeezing and picking at them!
-This often just bursts them deep inside, enlarging and spreading the pimple.
+Anything affecting the amount of skin oil, dead skin cells, dirt and other debris, or infectious bacteria will affect your acne in that area.
+Of course, the best way to prevent big, red, painful pimples is to stop squeezing and picking!
+This often just bursts the acne pore deep inside, enlarging and spreading the pimple.

 Squeezing an infected pimple